mikeroonz/skeleton-adventure/README.md

 	OK the lantern lights up the Foyer, you can now see another exit to the West

 Now the dict for the rooms info needs to be changed to include another exit from the Foyer.
-This will require adding code.
+This will require adding code to the 'game loop'.

 ### Expert - items interact with the environment